trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

     </li>
   {% endfor %}
 </ul>
+{% endraw %}
-{% endraw %}{% endhighlight %}
+{% endhighlight %}

-In addition to outputting the components we want the title to change if any component state is not set to `operational`.
+Additionally, we want the title to change if any component state is not set to `operational`.
 To do this we loop over the each component again:

-{% highlight html %}{% raw %}
+{% highlight html %}
+{% raw %}
 {% assign working = true %}
 {% for component in site.components %}
   {% if component.state != "operational" %}